There is an option now on your profile page

 - In Red Dwarf, Lister has spent a considerable number of years encouraging Kryten to do this to varying degrees of success.
 This also happened to the "wax-droids" from the themepark in Meltdown - after millions of years on their own, they stopped repeating their various routines and achieved independent thought.
 Unfortunately, they still retained the personalities of the people they were based on, and all the evil ones (Hitler, Napoleon, Mussolini, the Boston Strangler, James Last) declared war on the good ones.
 Then Rimmer came along...

 - The Stargate SG-1 episode "Urgo" features a benign example.
 The team is tagged with a piece of alien technology designed to observe and gather information.
 But instead of running quietly in the background, the program, Urgo, decides to interact directly with the team, guiding them to experience new things in order to live vicariously through them.
-While he never endangers anyone's life, he is kind of annoying (he's played by Dom DeLuise, after all), constantly trying to engage them in new activities and trying not to get taken back to his home planet, since his creator just assumes the software's malfunctioning and will remove and delete him.
+While he never endangers anyone's life, he is kind of annoying (he's played by Dom DeLuise, after all), constantly trying to engage them in new activities and trying not to get taken back to his home planet, since his creator will just assume his software is malfunctioning and will delete him.
 Of course he's not a malfunction; he's a genuine AI, demonstrating self-awareness and self-preservation, and he just wants to "live, experience the universe, and eat pie."

 - His creator is also played by DeLuise - described by Urgo as "As handsome as he is evil".